gsbdarc/rf_bootcamp_2025/docs/day1.md

 ## Yens Challenge Task

-1. unzip and/or move into the file you uploaded to the Yens
+1. Unzip and/or move into the directory you uploaded to the Yens
-2. copy your favorite Pokémon image to to the shared folder zfs/scratch/shared/pokedex
+2. Copy your favorite Pokémon image to to the shared folder zfs/scratch/shared/pokedex
 3. Find my favorite Pokemon image